Reader: Imogen Smith

 To you the image was not dead.
 You saw literal forms in colours and structures as if their designs were of matchless purity.
 But the imagistic reproduction of a humanistic aesthetic profile which you fancied had social or political meaning was null and void.

 The image was dead but to you the image was not dead.

 On a bright cold day in April, in a land where everybody forgot technology equalled control, machine personae deepfaked the human category.
 It was not self-evident.

 Nas knew the game was rigged.
 He was from a brutal background and had seen the aestheticisation of mainstream corporate values for what they were.
 Information had become a parody of itself.
 What was it saying?
 What did it mean?
-Nas was not inclined to be moved by any bullshit information.
+N was not inclined to be moved by any bullshit information.

 Those who identified with Nas saw him as an adventurer willing to transgress accepted modes of the rationale of communication.
 He showed that the ground of being was a banquet laid out before them at which all present were consumed by the privilege of free choice, not granted automatically, nevertheless available to them as sentient creatures should they so choose.

-In their story, N was an anti-hero conqueror of other planets, an astonishingly gifted yet flawed individual.
+In their story, N was an anti-hero conqueror of other planets, an astonishingly gifted yet terribly flawed individual.
 He had appetites he would satisfy but not be controlled by.
 He would put them to use to advance his ambitions ruthlessly.
 He was not a man to make a snap judgement. (more…)

 Nas awoke to the news that the town square had been firebombed and the area cordoned off by military police.
-Interference and disturbances had become commonplace in the last few days of the dying of the embers of the empire of the senses.
+Interferences and disturbances had become commonplace in the last few days of the dying of the embers of the empire of the senses.